Vaccination Should we vaccinate?Questions we are asked as vets:

 Dogs and Puppies

-Vaccinate for Distemper, Adenovirus and Parvovirus at 12 weeks plus of age.
+Vaccinate for Distemper, Adenovirus and Parvovirus (DHP) at 12 weeks plus of age.

 It seems to me this vaccine is not very affective even if given at the recommended 2 doses a few weeks apart unfortunately antibody titre levels are not reliable with this disease.
 If you are worried about lepto. then you will need both doses.
 You could use the nosode but we have little evidence this is affective or not for that matter.
 Leptospires only really survive in water not in the regular environment.